 Category / Assignment Weighted / Percentage Grade

 1 Daily Work 10 %

-2 Grammar Quizzes 10 %
+2 Reading Quizzes 10 %

-3 Major Essays: Personal Essay, 45 %
+3 Major Essays: Classical Argument, 45 %

-Explanatory Essay, Evaluation Essay
+Delayed-Thesis Argument, Rhetorical

+Analysis of a Visual Argument

-4 Research Paper 30 %
+4 Researched Argument 30 %

-5 Final Exam 5 %
+5 Class Presentation 5 %

 Total 100 %

 Daily work category includes evaluation of various writing assignments (exercises, outlines, rough drafts) and online discussion posts.
 Weekly writing assignments will receive completion grades based on the accuracy of their completion.
-Grading of discussion boards will be based on quality and quantity of posts: the initial discussion post will be worth 80 points (6-7 sent.), 70 points (4-5 sent.), 60 points (2-3 sent.), or 50 points (1 sent.); two replies to your group mates will be worth 20 points (10 points each).
+Grading of discussion boards will be based on quality and quantity of posts: the initial discussion post will be worth 80 points (8-10 sent.), 70 points (6-7 sent.), 60 points (4-5 sent.), or 50 points (1-3 sent.); two replies to your group mates will be worth 20 points (10 points each).
 Evaluation of Peer Reviews Discussion Boards will be done differently and will be explained in the assignment instructions.
 Discussion boards have availability dates and will NOT be available after availability ends.

-Grammar Quizzes consist of ten true-or-false or multiple-choice questions (10 points each), which cover materials in Grammar Handbook at the end of the textbook St. Martin's Guide to Writing (pp. H1-H110).
+Reading Quizzes consist of ten multiple-choice questions (10 points each), which are mostly based on course readings and lecture slides.
 All quizzes are timed (10 minutes each) and allow TWO attempts with the highest score recorded.
 Each quiz has availability dates and after the due date, will no longer be available for the users.
 Students with registered accommodations will be granted additional time as required by their accommodations.